Email processing

 | 1 | Immediate |

-After 6 failed attempts, the email is marked as failed and no further retries occur.
+After 6 failed attempts or retention expiry (whichever comes first), the email is marked as failed and no further retries occur.

 Failure reasons